-Blades Included With ACS-24UHF Purchase:
+Blades Included With KNK Purchase:

-There are two kinds of blades included: The 45 degree red capped blade is suited for cutting thinner materials such as paper and vinyl.
-The 60 degree blue capped blade is a much longer blade and and is well-suited for cutting thicker materials, such as heavily textured cardstock, chipboard, gum paste, craft foam, poster board, and rhinestone template material.
+There are two kinds of blades included: The 45 degree red capped blade is suited for cutting thinner materials such as paper, smooth cardstock, iron-on transfer, and vinyl.
+The 60 degree blue capped blade is a much longer blade and is well-suited for cutting thicker materials, such as heavily textured cardstock, chipboard, gum paste, craft foam, poster board, and rhinestone template material.